PavelVesely/t-digest/README.md

     $ ./RunAllExperiments.sh

+Note that some experiments take up to several hours to finish, and only after that one can [generate the plots](#creating-plots).
+Experiment can be configured to require less time by reducing the number of trials or the input size, as described below.

+### Adjusting experiments

 Alternatively, one can run all experiments one by one, with a possibility to adjust parameters.
 Before running any of the aforementioned three experiments, we need to modify the CLASSPATH variable for Java: